Distribution-Free Bayesian multivariate predictive inference: Introduction

 The use of finite Polya trees to define random distributions on dyadic partitions of the unit interval was introduced in Ferguson (1974).
 The theoretical properties of Polya tree models for density estimation has been widely studied.
 Use of Polya trees, corresponding to multiple dyadic partitions, for distribution-free estimation of multivariate densities was suggested in Wong and Ma (2010) and Ma (2017).
 The novel features of this work is the introduction of a hierarchical Bayesian model that assigns distributions to sets of dyadic partitions of $[0,1]^P$; the introduction and implementation of a comprehensive Bayesian predictive inference framework; the adaptation of the Vovk (2005) method for constructing Conformal prediction sets to Bayesian analyses.

 In Section 2 we present our inferential framework.
 In Sections 3, 4, 5, we illustrate the use of our methodology and study its performance on simulated examples.
 In Section 3 we study how well our model approximates and estimates one-dimensional and two-dimensional densities.
 In Section 4 we apply our method for quantile regression for a two-dimensional density, and introduce and implement an algorithm for constructing Conformal prediction sets with our Bayesian model.
 In Section 5 we attempt to scale up our methodology to provide predictive inference for a sample of $8$ continuous variables and one categorical variable.
-In Section 6 we discuss our work and outline changes needed to make it applicable in high dimensional problems.
+In Section 6 we propose modifications for our framework for the case that continuous variables need to be partitioned into unequally probable subintervals or for modeling categorical variables.
+For equal volume segmentation we use the same value $a_0$ for the the two Beta prior hyper parameters.
+For the unequal volume setting we suggest changing the hyper parameters odds from $0.5$ to the corresponding data adaptive volume odds.
+In Section 7 we discuss our work and outline changes needed to make it applicable in high dimensional problems.